 Age is a factor that impacts Medicare Supplement rates widely.
 The plan will increase regardless of how the plan is designed, and this also affects you from the start.

 In most cases, a beneficiary starting a plan at 65 will pay less than beginning a Medicare Supplement at 68.

 Medigap Premium Rating Methods Used

-Medigap companies have different ways to rate premiums: Attained Age, Issue Age, Community Rated.
+Medigap companies have different ways to rate premiums: Attained Age, Issue Age, and Community Rated.

-Issue-age means that your rate will always be the same as someone new starting the plan at the same age you started.
+Issue age means your rate will always be the same as someone new starting the plan at the same age you started.
 Florida is an example of an Issue age state.

-This means if you get a plan when you are 65, your rate will be the same as anyone that starts their Medicare Supplement at 65.
+This means if you get a plan when you’re 65, your rate will be the same as anyone that starts their Medicare Supplement at 65.
 You will see rate increases annually regardless of age.